andy-guttridge/tribehub_drf/testing.md

 Used URL `events/response/53`

-When authenticated as user *family1a* (user id 3), a PUT request with the following JSON should result in a HTTP 400 error, with an error message of 'Value must equal accept or decline'.
+When authenticated as user *family1a* (user id 3), a request with the following JSON should result in a HTTP 400 error, with an error message of 'Value must equal accept or decline'.

 Submitted JSON:
 ```